 - Mandatory debt forgiveness (unpaid loans and bonds are written off with no further payment required)

-There will be lots of short term financial volatility in the investment markets and even the employment sector as business models change and private citizens adjust to new amount of disposable income.
+There will be lots of short term financial volatility in the investment markets and even the employment sector as business models change and private citizens adjust to the new amount of disposable income.
+Of course, we’ll also have to see what the US dollar is worth if they use new dollars specifically for debt forgiveness.

 My Opinion on the Debt Jubilee